Design patterns

 Interfaces

-Projects often identify and manage interfaces for objects that interact with other objects, both within and outside the system, in functional and physical domains.
-It is a common practice to include interfaces in the Systems Engineering (SE) model, as it helps to understand how interfaces impact elements across different disciplines within the project.
+Construction projects often identify and manage interfaces for objects that interact with other objects, both within and outside the system, in functional and physical domains.
+It is common practice to include interfaces in the Systems Engineering (SE) model, as it helps to understand how interfaces impact elements across different disciplines within the construction project.
 This approach fosters collaboration and prevents individual disciplines or organizations from optimizing solely for their own needs.
 For example, it facilitates shared understanding and agreement on interface requirements and the management of interface actions.

-Additionally, the model contains a type relation called has supporting to the type element Object.
-Since an interface typically describes the interaction between two objects, this relation complements the has lead relation by identifying the secondary object involved in the interaction.
-Similar to the has lead relation, the cardinality of the has supporting relation is also typically set to Single.
+• A type relation, has supporting, is also created between the type elements Interface and Object.
+Since an interface typically describes the interaction between two objects, this relation complements the type relation, has lead, by identifying the secondary object involved in the interaction.
+Similar to the type relation, has lead, the cardinality of the type relation, has supporting, is also typically set to Single.
+Setting the cardinality of both relations to Single ensures that each interface represents an interaction between exactly two objects.
+This approach reduces complexity and enhances the manageability of interfaces in most projects.

 Dependency

-Some projects configure the type element Interface as a middle type element, with the has lead type relation as the Origin relation and the has supporting type relation as the Target relation.
-The main advantage of this model pattern is that an interface can only exist if it is linked to both a lead object and a supporting object.
+The main advantage of this SE model pattern is that an interface can only exist if it is linked to both a lead object and a supporting object.
 The reasoning is that an interface without two objects cannot be considered a true interface.

 The disadvantage of this model pattern is the reduced flexibility it offers.
 If there is a valid reason to create an interface but not both objects are known, you cannot create the interface until both objects are identified, which could result in lost knowledge.